The Complaints Process

 Every patient has the right to make a complaint about the treatment or care they have received at Yalding Surgery.

 We understand that we may not always get everything right and, by telling us about the problem you have encountered, we will be able to improve our services and patient experience.

 Who to talk to

 Most complaints can be resolved at a local level.
 Please speak to a member of staff if you have a complaint; our staff are trained to handle complaints.
-Alternatively, ask to speak to the complaint’s manager: Jayne Spouse, Practice Manager.
+Alternatively, ask to speak to the complaint’s manager: Lauren Garrison, Practice Manager.

 If for any reason you do not want to speak to a member of our staff, then you can request that NHS England investigates your complaint.
 They will contact us on your behalf.

 A complaint can be made verbally or in writing.
 A complaints form is available from reception.
 Additionally, you can contact us online.

 The time constraint on bringing a complaint is 12 months from the occurrence giving rise to the complaint, or 12 months from the time you become aware of the matter about which you wish to complain.